 The student will gain knowledge of switched LAN Emulation networks made up of CiscoTM equipment.
-The program is a focused coverage of CiscoTM router configuration procedures, which will be mapped to exam objectives for the Cisco composite CCNA or Cisco partial ICND 1 and ICND 2 certification exams.
-This program will also provide students with the knowledge to troubleshoot and repair desktop personal computers, install, maintain and manage Windows desktop operating systems, and manage, install, maintain, and troubleshoot Windows Server implementations.
-These additional courses will be mapped to the exam objectives for the Microsoft associate-level Windows Server domain administration exam.
+The program is a focused coverage of CiscoTM router configuration procedures, which will be mapped to exam objectives for the Cisco composite CCNA exam.
+This program will also provide students with the knowledge to troubleshoot and repair desktop personal computers, install, maintain and manage Windows desktop operating systems, and manage, install, maintain, and troubleshoot network infrastructures.